 The management training and early steps to start building an empowerment culture will typically require about two to three months.
 This is then followed by the employee training and early steps to begin applying the Lean work improvement techniques which should require another two to three months.
 Therefore, completing the training and installing a basic Lean system can be accomplished in about four to six months.

 Implementing a Lean management system often changes the way in which work is performed and the nature of the relationship between leaders and employees.
-These changes will usually affect the thinking and behavior of everyone in the organization including owners, managers, supervisors, and workers.
+These changes will usually affect the thinking and behavior of everyone in the organization including executives/directors, managers, supervisors, and associates.
 This is accomplished by changing habits and the “ways of doing business”, similar to the way in which getting into shape is best accomplished by changing your life style rather than merely going on a diet.
 That is why the implementation of a Lean management system is often called a Lean Transformation.

 In order to ease the transition into your Lean transformation, there are three “Lean Ground Rules” that the facilitator must understand and enforce during (and after) the training sessions.
 These ground rules address issues and obstacles that are commonly encountered during a Lean transformation, and they are noted in the appropriate tutorial checklists.
 The Ground Rules are described below…

-Ground Rule #1, Blame the System, Not the Person, is a critical rule which is especially relevant to Waste Finding, the 5 Whys Technique and the seven waste tutorials.
+Ground Rule #1, Blame the Process, Not the Person, is a critical rule which is especially relevant to Waste Finding, the 5 Whys Technique and the seven waste tutorials.
 For waste elimination to be effective in a team environment, employees must feel free to discuss waste and problems without the fear of being blamed or the embarrassment of blaming others for poor performance.
 This rule applies to all employees.